 Originally from Mexico and Central America, Poinsettia plants are by far the most popular flower plants during Christmas.
 They are the largest flowering plant crop in the U.S. with sales of over 70 million pots!
 The plants don’t naturally bloom in December.
 Rather, in early, Fall, nurseries begin forcing Poinsettias to bloom.
 The process takes several weeks.
 Long-lasting poinsettia blooms last into January and February.
 Also, if you have a plant in the house from last year, you can force it to bloom.
-To find out how just read on….
+Our guide on “How to grow Poinsettia plants” gives you all the information you need to grow them and get them to bloom during the holidays.

 Native to the warmer southwestern U.S. climates and Mexico, Poinsettias are susceptible to cold and frost.
 So, when you bring them home in cold weather, make sure to bring them right home.
 Don’t leave them in your car and go back to your Christmas shopping.

 There are over 100 varieties of this plant.
 These perennial plants are trees that can grow 10-15 feet in the wild.
 Poinsettia blooms are not actually flowers.
 Rather, they are leaves called “Poinsettia Bracts”.
 The traditional red poinsettias plants are by far the most popular.
-There are several other Poinsettia Bract colors including pink, white, salmon, yellow, and multi-colored bracts
+There are several other Poinsettia Bract colors including pink, white, salmon, yellow, and multi-colored bracts.

 Poinsettia flowers are named after Joel Roberts Poinsett, the first Ambassador to Mexico who brought the plant back to his plantation in the U.S. He was also a botanist and a physician.
 Poinsett grew the plants in his Greenville, S.C plantation and gave them out as gifts to friends.